nktnet1/sync-request-curl/README.md

 `sync-request-curl` uses the stable Node-API ABI rather than the Node/V8 ABI.
 A prebuilt addon is therefore tied to its operating system, CPU architecture, and C runtime, but not to a specific Node.js major version.
 The same prebuilt binary can be reused by newer Node.js releases that support the targeted Node-API version.

 The published package does not download or compile native code during installation.
-If a matching prebuilt addon is not present, loading the package fails with an explicit unsupported-platform error instead of falling back to `node-gyp`.
+Each release declares platform-specific optional packages, so the package manager installs only the native binary compatible with the current operating system, CPU architecture, and Linux C runtime.
+If optional dependencies are disabled or a matching package is unavailable, loading fails with an explicit error instead of falling back to `node-gyp`.

 ### 4.1.
 Windows